wp-plugins/wp-app-studio/readme.txt

 = What are the basic requirements of Wp App Studio? =

 Wp App Studio creates a custom made plugin.
 You must be able to install the generated plugin in your wordpress installation.
 Your hosting environment must meet minimum [system requirements] [4]</a>.
 All Api access purchases are subject to our [api access terms and condition of use][1].

-= How can I use Wp App Studio service? =

-First download, activate Wp App Studio plugin, then design your app.
-After you are done designing, purchase credit based on the entity count on your app and send your design to WPAS servers for code generation.
-You will get download link after your plugin is ready.
-Simply download and activate your plugin as you normally would any other wordpress plugin.

 = Do I have to install any other plugin to run Wp App Studio plugins? =